Subscription

 /**

-* Retrieve all subscription information where user 'B' is the subscriber
+* Retrieve all subscriptions where user B is the subscriber.

 */